fedhere/PUI2015labs/github_create_repo_cmds.md

 less myfirstfile.txt
 git log
 ```
 #now don't forget to pull the file before you make more changes or you may get another conflict.
-However note that if you change <b>a different line</b> than the one your friend changed, the merge may work: github will pull the line you changed from your version and the line your friend changed from his. give it a try on your own!
+However note that if you change _a different line_ than the one your friend changed, the merge may work: github will pull the line you changed from your version and the line your friend changed from his. give it a try on your own!

 ```